College & Career Development

 Scholarship Information

 Welcome to the Oshkosh West Scholarship page.
 Scholarships are a great way to earn money toward college expenses.
 Please follow the live link below, which will have updated scholarship applications and deadlines.
-If you have any questions please see Mrs. Whittaker in the Records Office or by email at susie.whittaker@oshkosh.k12.wi.us.
+If you have any questions please see Mrs. Tesch in the Counseling Office or by email at april.tesch@oshkosh.k12.wi.us

 View available scholarships